 Operators who have been in California oil for 10+ years still call it DOGGR.
 The Division of Oil, Gas, and Geothermal Resources was renamed the California Geologic Energy Management Division (CalGEM) on January 1, 2020, but the name stuck because nobody rewrote their spreadsheets.
-Either way, the reporting is still real, and operators still file monthly production data with the state.
+The reporting is still real, the audit posture is serious, and California is not the place to guess.

 DOGGR Is Now CalGEM